Urobotos/Sandworm/README.md

 For the initial Z home (after starting the printer), it is recommended to preheat the nozzle, <br>
 due to filament leakage from the Volcano nozzle after the previous print. <br>
 Longer sticking filament does not cause much of a problem, it will bend on the SN-04 probe, <br>
-but short and hard could cause a shock displacement of the probe. <br><br>
+but short and hard could cause a shock displacement of the probe. <br>

 The probe detects the brass nozzle at a height of Z of approximately 0.6 - 0.7mm from the bed (when the edge <br>
 of the probe is horizontally aligned with the PEI sheet), the nozzle is then approximately 1mm away from the probe <br>